 But the upfront investment will pay off when your SEO ranking improves because of your high number of backlinks.

 7: Craft a Solid Meta Description

 A meta description is what people see when your page appears on Google.

 In addition to being the first impression a customer will have of your business, meta descriptions are a great way to increase your SEO ranking.

 Each page of your website should have a different meta description.
-Google de-prioritizes duplicate meta descriptions, so you’ll want to create a unique meta description for every single page you have on your site.
+Google de-prioritizes duplicate meta descriptions, so you’ll want to create a unique meta description for every page on your site.
 Personalize your meta description for the content that’s on each specific page.
 For instance, if you’re a photographer like Michael Will, your portfolio page’s meta description should include information about your photographs.

 8: Update Your Website Frequently With Unique “Authority” Content

-Producing consistent, unique content can be a huge challenge for business owners.
+Producing consistent, unique content can be a massive challenge for business owners.
 It’s important to remember that you shouldn’t just be farming out content for the sake of getting content out there – you need to focus on creating high-quality content, too.

 What Can SEO Do For Your Business?

 You don’t need to populate your website with 100 instances of the same keyword to rank well for SEO.
 “And you don’t need to hire an expensive consultant to do so, either,” says expert Leslie Gilmour.
 With small, thoughtful changes, you can drastically improve your website’s SEO and increase the number of qualified leads coming to your page.